tambapps/groovy-shell-user-manual/index.md

 ```groovy
 requestPermission(*PERMISSIONS)
 ```
-Groovy spread operator will spread all permissions into function arguments

 ### Files
 You can manipulate files of your local device.
 There is a notion of current directory like in shell.
 You can find the functions